 The contribution policy for TPAF is set by N.J.S.A 18A:66 and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
-The State's pension contribution is based on an actuarially determined amount which includes the employer portion of the normal cost and an amortization on the unfunded accrued liability.
-Funding for noncontributory group insurance benefits is based on actual claims paid.
+The State's pension contribution is based on an actuarially determined amount, which includes the employer portion of the normal cost and an amortization on the unfunded accrued liability.
+For fiscal year 2019, the State's pension contribution was less than the actuarial determined amount.

-Allocated employer contributions provided by the State and recognized by the plan from the College totaled \$21,120 and \$15,890 for the years ending June 30, 2019 and 2018.
+Allocated employer contributions provided by the State and recognized by the plan from the College totaled \$29,112 and \$21,120 for the years ending June 30, 2020 and 2019.